ronakupadhyaya/Horizons-week-03/day1/README.md

 4. **Likes**: Each post will need to have a Like button to allow authenticated users to Like posts on the Newsfeed.
 Likes are stored as an array on each Post object and have information on the user who Liked the post.
 5. **Comments**: Each post will also need to allow users to Comment on Post objects - comments will also be stored as an array on each Post object and contain the comment contents and information on the commenter.
 6. **Chat**: See *Using Sockets* for more information on how to implement Chat.
 You will be adding a chat section to your Facebook site to have a central chat feature for all users on your site.
-7. **Bonus: Infinite Scrolling**: Using what you learned on Saturday, automatically load posts
+7. **Bonus: Infinite Scrolling**: Using what you learned on Saturday, automatically load posts when users scroll past the bottom.

 Yes, it's a lot - but if Mark Zuckerberg can do it, you can too!

 ## Server Specifications
 Below are the live server specifications for accessing our "Facebook" API.
 All routes marked by **"Authentication required"** require you to pass in the token that you receive upon successful login.
 This token changes across users and sessions!
 Store it for authenticating each request as necessary.
 All authenticated requests are also rate-limited to 60/minute. _If you exceed the rate limit, please check the amount of requests you are sending._

-⚠️ **NOTE**: We encourage you to use the following static data sets to test your implementations of posts before

 ####Base URL: [https://fb.horizonsbootcamp.com/api/1.0](https://fb.horizonsbootcamp.com/api/1.0)